DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/servo-turnouts.rst

 Note when providing the name of the profile to the ``SERVO_TURNOUT(...)`` command that the profile names are case sensitive, and must be written exactly as they appear in the reference (eg. Slow, not slow or SLOW).

-Refer to :ref:`ex-rail/ex-rail-command-reference:turnout/point objects and control` for details on these commands, along with :ref:`ex-rail/examples:defining servo turnouts`, :doc:`/big-picture/stage3`, and :ref:`ex-rail/creating-elements:adding turnouts/points` for some further information and examples.
+Refer to :ref:`ex-rail/ex-rail-command-reference:turnout/point objects - definition and control` for details on these commands, along with :ref:`ex-rail/examples:defining servo turnouts`, :doc:`/big-picture/stage3`, and :ref:`ex-rail/creating-elements:adding turnouts/points` for some further information and examples.

 Connecting the hardware
 =======================